xt0fer/reveal-slides/md/intro-to-oop.md

 ###Method Parameters

 * The reason for this is that the JVM is always optimizing the Heap.
-There is no guarantee that the memory block the object is in at one moment, will be the same in the next
+There is no guarantee that the memory block the object is in at one moment, will be the same in the next.

 -
 -